Bravo Dooby Doo, an extremely on-target spoof where Johnny Bravo crossed paths with Mystery Inc.

 G-Rated Drug: Scooby Snacks.
 Either that, or they're just a very convenient, cheap, salted-chip style appetizers whose demand is fueled by an unspoken drug, ie, marijuana.

-This played with in the parody show Harvey Birdman.
+Played with in the parody show Harvey Birdman.
 In the episode "Shaggy Busted."
 The Mystery Machine is seen smoking up (from an overheated engine, based on the original episode), and we hear Shaggy exclaim "Scooby... doobie!"

 Gadgeteer Genius: Velma arguably qualifies, at least in What's New, Scooby-Doo?. where she's capable of building (among other things) a robot dog with a remarkable number of functions and an MP3 player the size of a sugar cube (though the latter lacked earphones).
 In the same series Fred also at least comes close with his improbably sophisticated modifications to the Mystery Machine.

 Genre Blindness: Particularly in the original series.
 No, the gang will never figure out or even guess that the monster is just a guy in a costume right away, no matter that the last few dozen monsters were all guys in costumes.
 They have to wait until the end of the episode.